Services

 In-Person Services

-In-person sessions for individual and group therapy are currently being offered on a limited basis.
+In-person sessions for individual and group therapy are currently being offered on a limited basis according to the rates listed for virtual services.
 Please contact me to register your interest.

 Location